gtbX/face-tracker/README.md

 * camera-no: Number for the camera to use as input.
 For example, if your webcam is on /dev/video0, put 0 here.
 * output-device (optional): If using v4l2loopback to stream video out, put the full path to the device here (eg. /dev/video1)

 Have fun!
-Don't put your eye out!
+Don't shoot your eye out!